 An SPF record tells the world who is allowed to send email from your domain.

 NOTE: You can skip this guide altogether and avoid any potential pitfalls by simply choosing the option "Send customer emails via Quotient".
-To change this setting, see: Settings > Email domain verification.
+To change this setting, go to Settings > Email Domain Verification.

 To update an existing SPF record:

 If you are sending Customer Emails from your own domain and you already have an SPF record, then you will NEED to include Quotient in your SPF record.

 - If your current SPF record was: v=spf1 include:_spf.google.com ~all

 - You’d then insert the following: include:_spf.quotientapp.com

 - …your final record would look like: v=spf1 include:_spf.google.com include:_spf.quotientapp.com ~all